meslamib/MS_ML_CPC/README.md

 	o	Model evaluation and benchmarking (test on independent datasets for performance evaluation) o	Feature extraction (similarity metrics: Euclidean distance, Manhattan distance, Pearson correlation score, KL-divergence)

-•	An appropriate figure for this section: Formulate the approach with QM and machine learning (QM predictor based on machine learning) for simulation of electrode-electrolyte interface

-	o	Step 1: Sampling - Generate a combinatorial library; a “big data” using DFT to compute mixtures of materials (proper and relevant choices should be made here correspond to experiment, e.g. for various surface states, nanoparticles, bulk structures, slabs, with water layers, etc.; within an order of hundred thousand calculations needed (the larger the data the better to train the ML model).
-			Bottleneck to generate this library? human resources (efficient data harvesting methods needed), computational resources.
-The solution is in availability of a database system for materials design for a specific target reaction.
-VIM as will be discussed below.
-			Data should account for variables for the electronic structure of the solid electrode, solvent properties and ion distributions in the electrolyte as well as specific properties of a boundary region in-between.
-Idea: AIMD methods might be more efficiently employed for data generation (Groß_2014).
-	o	Train a machine learning method (e.g. tune the parameters of a neural net) for searching, classifying, or clustering the chemical space in terms of functionality -  this is an efficient screening/filtering of structure-property relationships to prioritize/predict the materials of interest (maybe only a hundred out of 100,000 are predicted as good) (Meredig_2014, Ward_2016), o	use DFT again to calculate the properties of the predicted structures and evaluate the correlation between ML predicted and DFT calculated structures (Pyzer-Knapp_2015, Hachmann_2011).
-Filter out experimentally irrelevant structures. o	Finally, proposed material should be experimentally synthesized and be tested (essential step); Consequently, out of a hundred of predicted materials maybe only a few of them are useful.

 ## 2. Review on recent AI models for materials simulation (to be completed by Mehrtoos and Mehrdad)